jinchow-zf/STEANet/README.md

 ```shell
 bash tools/dist_train.sh <PATH/TO/CONFIG> <NUM_GPU> --test-last --validate --cfg-options work_dir=<PATH/TO/OUTPUT>
 ```

-### Key Files
-The model is implemented in [vit_clip.py](https://github.com/jinchow-zf/STEANet/blob/main/mmaction/models/backbones/vit_clip.py).
-You may refer to it for more details.

 ## Evaluation
 The code will do the evaluation after training.
 If you would like to evaluate a model only, please use the following command.